Superconductor Docs

 AI-powered code review

 Codex has @codex review for automated PR reviews, but it's limited to flagging issues by severity.
 Superconductor's Guided Review goes further — it organizes changed files in logical order, adds inline AI comments explaining what each group of changes does, and provides summaries.
+QA Checks add a separate quality score and follow-up list.
 You spend less time reviewing and catch more issues.

 Unlimited parallel implementations